onedata/onedata-documentation/doc/getting_started/downloading_onedata.md

 ### Pre-built Linux packages

 We provide packages *Oneprovider* and *Onezone* for:
-- Fedora 23
 - Ubuntu 16.04
+- CentOS 7

 and *Oneclient* packages for:
-- Fedora 23
 - Ubuntu 14.04, 16.04
 - CentOS 7

-The bash script at https://get.onedata.org, which can be run with `wget` or `curl`, automatically downloads Onedata packages and installs them on your machine, provided that the operating system version is supported.
+The bash script at https://get.onedata.org, which can be downloaded with `wget` or `curl`, automatically downloads Onedata packages and installs them on your machine, provided that the operating system version is supported.

 ```
 # wget version